 After a steepish initial climb the trackless moorlands open up (challenging in the mist).
 Here a wrong turn could lead to a very long trudge through the peat hags.
 However stick close to the rim of Melmerby Fell and there should be no such problems.

-Recommend: The best route takes you on to the Maiden Way (an old Roman Road) and off over the Muska Hill riidge, an unusual undulating ridge not at all typical of the Pennines.
+The best route takes you on to the Maiden Way (an old Roman Road) and off via the Muska Hill ridge.
+It is an unusual undulating ridge not at all typical of the Pennines.

 On the descent I left Muska Hill and followed the farm tracks through Fellside.
 This was not on a public right of way that meets the road further south but cuts the corner, I saw the farmer who hailed me heartily.
 Good for him.
 The farm track leads past the farm to the main road.

 Anyone have dates for avoiding Melmerby Moor due to shooting between 12th Aug- 10th Dec 2019?

 The pub is back up and running on a weekend, and highly recommend the Village Shop, esp the scones.

 I believe the route down MUSKA FELL ridge is not a public right of way.

 Your email address will not be published.
 Required fields are marked *